US marks 9/11 with somber tributes; Trump speaks at PA site

 The recent attacks scare Ruben Perez, who read names at the trade center Tuesday.

 "I get very worried for the state of society. ...
-It's part of what it means to be human in the 21st century, a fear for public safety," said Perez, who was 6 when his uncle, Calixto Anaya Jr., died in the 9/11 attacks.
+It's part of what it means to be human in the 21st century, a fear for public safety," said Perez, 23, who lost his uncle, Calixto Anaya Jr.

-Memorials to 9/11 continue to grow at Shanksville, where the Tower of Voices will eventually include a wind chime for each of the 40 people killed there, and ground zero, where work is to begin soon on a pathway honoring rescue and recovery workers.
+Memorials to 9/11 continue to grow at Shanksville, where a newly dedicated Tower of Voices will eventually include a wind chime for each of the 40 people killed there, and ground zero, where work is to begin soon on a pathway honoring rescue and recovery workers.

 About 38,500 people have applied to a compensation fund, and over $3.9 billion in claims have been approved.